epicodus-classroom/dei-curriculum/diversity-curriculum/changing_master_to_main_gh.md

 The tech industry (along with many other industries) has a long history of oppressive behavior towards minorities.
 Minorities are underrepresented, underpaid, and are less likely to hold leadership roles in the industry.
-This lack of diversity has been reflected in many other insidious ways as well, including in terminology that has traditionally been used in the industry.
+This lack of diversity has been reflected in many other insidious ways as well, including in the terminology that has traditionally been used in the industry.

 A key example of this terminology is the use of _master_ and _slave_ to describe a process or thing that controls another process or thing.
 If you are interested in seeing some examples where this terminology is used, see the [Wikipedia entry on this topic](https://en.wikipedia.org/wiki/Master/slave_(technology)).